isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-06-01-post-the-evolution-of-straits-born-cuisine.md

 <b>Lee Geok Boi</b> has a life-long interest in all aspects of food but especially in cooking it.
 She is the
 author of several books and a prolific writer of cookbooks focusing on Asian cuisines and, in particular, Southeast Asian recipes.
 </div>

+#### NOTES
+[^1] Eurasians are persons with mixed European and Asian lineage.
+Most Eurasians in Singapore can trace the European part of their ancestry to the Portuguese, Dutch or British, while others are of Danish, French, German, Italian or Spanish descent.
+See Ho, S. (2013, July 25). [*Eurasian community.*](https://eresources.nlb.gov.sg/infopedia/articles/SIP_2013-08-06_115106.html) Retrieved from Singapore Infopedia website.

+[1]: A. Kadir Pandi.
+(1986, March 26).
+[Kain songket lambang budaya kita](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19860326-1.2.62.8.2). *The Straits Times*, p.
+5; Zakaria Buang.
+(1982, November 29).
+[Pakaian pengantin tradisional](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/beritaharian19811129-1.2.20). *Berita Minggu*, p.
+3. Retrieved from NewspaperSG; Hanisa Hasan.
+(2016, November 15).
+A study on the development of baju kurung design in the context of cultural changes in modern Malaysia. *Wacana Seni Journal of Arts Discourse, 15*, 63–94.
+Retrieved from ResearchGate website.